-In coordination with the Federal Government of Somalia, U.S. Africa Command forces conducted an airstrike against al-Shabaab in the vicinity of Qeycad, Somalia August 1.
+In coordination with the Federal Government of Somalia, U.S. Africa Command forces conducted an airstrike against al-Shabaab in the vicinity of Qeycad, Somalia on Aug.
+1, 2021.

 There were no U.S. forces accompanying Somali forces during this operation.
 U.S. forces were conducting a remote advise and assist mission in support of designated Somali partner forces.
 U.S. forces are authorized to conduct strikes in support of combatant commander-designated partner forces under the 2001 Authorization of Use for Military Force.

 The command’s initial assessment is that no civilians were injured or killed given the remote nature of where this engagement occurred.

 The Federal Government of Somalia and U.S. Africa Command take great measures to prevent civilian casualties.
 These efforts contrast with the indiscriminate attacks that al-Shabaab regularly conducts against the civilian population.

 The Federal Government of Somalia and the U.S. remain committed to fighting al-Shabaab to prevent the deaths of innocent men, women and children.

 Violent extremist organizations like al-Shabaab present long-term threats to U.S. and regional interests.